 What inspired Morning Man?

 I worked in radio for six years; the first year was spent at a country radio station.
 And when I say it was country, it was Country – not only did we play the likes of Reba and Garth, the station was located on the outskirts of town in a wheat field!
 I kid you not.
-The experience was great training ground for the rest of my career and little did I realize it, but that unforgettable time in radio planted a seed that would germinate into a book years later.
+Working with big voices and even bigger on-air personas with names like “Too Loud McLeod” was a great foundation for the rest of my career.
+That unforgettable time in radio planted a seed that would germinate into a book years later.

 Can you give us a sneak peek at your next project?